pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 > Use case ends.

-## Use case: mark a floating task/deadline as finished/unfinished
+## Use case: Mark a floating task/deadline as finished/unfinished

 **MSS**